 Basics That Every Home Buyer Needs to Know

 By this point in the homebuying process, you’ve found a realtor you can trust, have been pre-approved for a mortgage, and understand how much house you can afford.
-It’s time to get off the Internet and do a physical walk-through of a few likely home candidates.
+It’s time to get off the internet and do a physical walk-through of a few likely home candidates.

 How Do I Prepare/What Do I Bring to the Walk-Through?

 Most pre-approval offers expire in 60-120 days, so from the time of your pre-approval, the clock is ticking.
 When it comes to house hunting, saving time is not wasting time.
 Be thorough, but be organized.
 There is no overall average on how much time you should spend on a walk-through, but whatever you spend, don’t rush it.
-Remember – you cannot view 10 properties in an hour; it’s just not a realistic goal.
+Remember – you cannot view ten properties in an hour; it’s not a realistic goal.
 Make sure you plan out a driving route on house hunting day so that you can view all the properties in the same area with efficiency, saving time and energy in the process.

 What to Do Before Making Your Offer

 You’ve reached the point in the home buying process where you’ve found a home that you want to put an offer on.
 So now what goes into making that offer, and what sort of homework should you do before making it?

 Look up information on homes that recently sold in the area and ones that are most similar to the home you’re thinking of putting an offer on.
 Size, age, number of bedrooms, number of baths, and overall condition are all good measurements to start with.
 The homes that share these similar features are referred to as comparables (often called “comps”), and they will give you an idea of what people are willing to pay for in your market.
 This will help you craft an offer that stands out to the seller.